 A woman sits on her bed in a darkened bedroom, her closet is open and she holds a scrub shirt in her hands, a box on the floor contains more scrubs and a stethoscope

-My scrubs in my closet were the last evidence of my passion - my identity.
+My scrubs in my closet were the last evidence of my passion—my identity.
 It was the completion of a hard-earned goal.
 I was a nurse.
-To some people, that might just be a career choice, but to me, it was a desire, and it was a calling.
+To some people, that might just be a career choice, but to me, it was a desire and a calling.
 It was a journey of becoming who I was meant to be.
-It was the completion of a hard-earned goal.

 I had never worked so hard in my life.
-In completing that goal, I was proving to myself that I was able to do anything I set my mind to.
+In achieving that goal, I proved to myself that I could do anything I set my mind to.
 This was something I never believed about myself until then.
 It truly was a metamorphosis into who I was meant to be.

 My passion was to teach.
 Each day was spent caring for kids from 5 to 18 years old.
-The goal was to provide them with life skills and health education by teaching them how to eat right, how to take care of their bodies, and how to wash their hands.
+The goal was to provide them with life skills and health education by teaching them to eat right, take care of their bodies, and wash their hands.

-In the high school, I taught them how to tell someone when they were being hurt, how to handle conflict management, and provided a cabinet for kids who came to school hungry.
-I coordinated resources for kids who had a need their families could not meet it.
-I handled health education, medical conditions, medications, injuries, and emergencies.
+In high school, I taught them therapeutic communication skills, such as how to tell someone when they were being hurt and how to handle conflict, and I provided a cabinet for kids who came to school hungry.
+I coordinated resources for kids whose needs their families could not meet.
+I provided health education on medical conditions, medications, injuries, and emergencies.

 I made a difference.

-In 2019 I made the decision to leave the school nursing position for a job that I had always dreamed of.
+In 2019, I decided to leave the school nursing position for a job I had always dreamed of.
+While career changes can be daunting, this one felt right.

 After a year in the NICU, I began to notice that I was having difficulties with the more complex nursing skills needed in a critical care environment.
-If a baby coded, I could breathe for the baby no problem, but I couldn't breathe for the baby, calculate medication dosages, anticipate lab orders and call the doctor.
+If a baby coded, I could breathe for the baby with no problem, but I couldn't breathe for the baby, calculate medication dosages, anticipate lab orders, and call the doctor all at once.

 I went to my manager for help.
 I really thought that some additional training would do it for me.
 It didn't.
 By the time I left the NICU, I couldn't even put IV tubing together properly.
-I was diagnosed with EOAD the following year.
+I was diagnosed with early-onset Alzheimer's disease (EOAD) the following year.

 Featured Forum